FlamingPepper/CS151-FlamingKittens/README.md

 **Main**
 Tests the usage of other classes by creating users, posts, and comments <br />
 **Post**
-Manages post-related operations which include getters, setters, and constructors used in the PostService class **PostService**
+Manages post-related operations which include getters, setters, and constructors used in the PostService class <br />
+**PostService**
 Handles the management of posts.
-It implements the CRUD(Create, Read,Update,Delete) operations for posts **Comment**
+It implements the CRUD(Create, Read,Update,Delete) operations for posts <br />
+**Comment**
 Contains constructor, getters, and setters which are used in the CommentService class **CommentService**